1•••|•••2•••|•••3•••|•••4•••|•••5•••|•••6•••|•••7•••|•••8•••home•••Contents Index

 arpeggio icon P-i-m-a-m-i Arpeggio

-The triple meter feel of Amazing Grace also goes great with the P-i-m-a-m-i Arpeggio we learned for Cuckoo earlier in the course.
-If you need a review, revisit Cuckoo's "how to" video for P-i-m-a-m-i.
+The triple meter feel of Amazing Grace also goes well with the P-i-m-a-m-i arpeggio you learned for Cuckoo earlier in the course.
+If a review is needed, revisit Cuckoo's "how to" video for P-i-m-a-m-i.

 P-i-m-a-m-i Arpeggio Pattern | Practice on the open strings first.